-The purpose of the community survey is to gather input from residents on City services and their priorities to inform decision-making and strategic investment.
-The survey data is compiled and analyzed by ETC Institute, one of the nation's leading firms in the field of local governmental research.
+As the City grows, City leaders know it is critical to strategically plan for the future.
+Every other year the City asks residents to complete a community survey to learn their opinions on City services and their priorities to inform decision-making and strategic investment.
+The survey data is compiled and analyzed by ETC Institute, one of the nation’s leading firms in the field of local governmental research.
 All individual responses to the survey remain confidential.

 The City administers an anonymous community survey every two years to a statistically significant random sample of residents to better understand resident perceptions and priorities.
 The surveys are collected via mail, phone, and online.
 The purpose of the Community Survey is to help the City gather input from the community on a wide range of issues impacting the overall quality of life.
 The survey looks at City Services, as well as customer service, planning and innovation, and residents’ overall sense of health and well-being.